Emergency Dentist — Broken Arrow, OK

 One moment your smile might feel perfectly fine, the next it could be in extreme pain.
 Dental emergencies strike when you least expect them to, and they require immediate attention.
 Our team at Berkshire Dental Group will see you as soon as possible to help you find relief and get to the root of the problem.
-There’s no time to lose when your teeth and gums need urgent care; call us immediately as soon as you notice a significant oral health issue for emergency dentistry in Broken Arrow, OK.
+There’s no time to lose when your teeth and gums need urgent care – call us immediately as soon as you notice a significant oral health issue for emergency dentistry in Broken Arrow.

 - Dental Office with Advanced Dental Technology

-- One Stop for Full Menu of Dental Treatments
+- One Stop for a Full Menu of Dental Treatments

 Dental emergencies come in all forms.
 Some are caused by not brushing and flossing properly while others are the result of sudden accidents.
 The type of dental trauma you’ve suffered will determine the kind of care you need.
 We will be sure to give you some tips for managing your situation before you get to our dental office.
-Below are some basic steps to keep in mind for dental emergencies that a lot of people experience.
+Below, you can learn about some basic steps to keep in mind for emergencies that a lot of people experience.

 How to Prevent Dental Emergencies